Welcome to Shimonita Town

 Suwa Shrine, famous for the sculptures that remain in the town, and the scars from the Shimonita War that took place at the end of the Edo period can be seen in various parts of the town, giving visitors a sense of history.
 The Median Tectonic Line, which divides the Japanese archipelago into two halves from east to west, runs through the town, and the area is a geological treasure trove of strata and rocks from various eras.

 Starting from Shimonita Station, let’s take a stroll through the sights of Shimonita’s town center.

 The Joshin Border Mountain Pass

-The Shimonita Road enters Joshu from Honjojuku in Bushu (Saitama Prefecture) and joins Oiwakejuku in Shinshu through Shimonita.
+The Shimonita trail enters Joshu from Honjojuku in Bushu (Saitama Prefecture) and joins Oiwakejuku in Shinshu through Shimonita.

-Compared to the Nakasendo, which was developed as a major highway and included the Usui Pass with its steep gradients and the Usui Sekisho, a strictly enforced barrier, the Wami Pass was a relatively gentle road used by many people as a road for commoners and merchants.
+Compared to the Nakasendo trail, which was developed as a major road and included the Usui Pass with its steep gradients and the Usui Sekisho, a strictly enforced barrier, the Wami Pass was a relatively gentle road used by many people as a road for commoners and merchants.

-In addition, there were several pass roads connecting Shimonita and Shinshu, which developed as a major passageway for the exchange of goods between East and West.
+In addition, there were several pass roads connecting Shimonita and Shinshu, which developed as a major road for the exchange of goods between East and West.